phazelift/strings.js/README.md

 __________________

 **Types.js**
-> The entire (1.2kb) library is included in Strings.js.
+> The entire (1.2kb minified) library is included in Strings.js.
 Check the repo for general info and API.